kkulewski/soa/README.md

 Uses OIDC-Client to obtain access and identity tokens.
 ![Microfrontends](01_microfrontends.png)
 ### Retail.Sales
 ASP.NET Core Web API with MassTransit.
 Uses saga to process order in each state.
+Pushes logs to ElasticSearch with Serilog.
 ### Retail.Sales.Microfrontend
 WebComponents in vanilla JavaScript, served with nginx.
 Provides fragments for other views.
 - `<sales-buy>` - displays "buy button" for product with given ID, emits `product_added_to_cart` event